-2020 has been a challenging year for a lot of people, life changed in so many ways.
-A lot of us lost control of our external environments, with lockdowns and restrictions we often didn’t feel like the master of our fate but it’s important to remember that our internal state is always within our control.
+2020 was a challenging year for most of us, life changed in so many ways.
+A lot of us lost control of our external environments, with lockdowns and restrictions we often didn’t feel like the master of our fate.
+While our external freedoms may have been restricted it’s important to remember that our internal state is always within our control.

 Whatever challenges we face we still have the choice to create something good for ourselves.

 As always, the close of one year and the beginning of a new one is a good time to start thinking about what you want for the year to come.